adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Suddenly, column1 is named based on how it looks, but it now doesn't look like that at certain breakpoints.
 It's now misleading.
 However, the shopping basket is still a shopping basket when it's big and when it's small, it just looks (and perhaps behaves differently).

-For further information you cean read [why semantic HTML is important](http://adamsilver.io/articles/why-semantic-html-is-so-important/).
+For further information you can read [Why Semantic HTML Is So Important](http://adamsilver.io/articles/why-semantic-html-is-so-important/).